OpenBCI/Documentation/docs/02Cyton/09-Using_SD_Card_with_OpenBCI.md

 In our experience, it's best not to have any sort of file structure on the SD card.
 All files that OpenBCI boards create will be saved in the root.

-###Block Writing
+### Block Writing
-In order to write OpenBCI data to the SD card in a timely fasion, we are using a block writing technique in Arduino and chipKIT.
+In order to write OpenBCI data to the SD card in a timely fashion, we are using a block writing technique in Arduino and chipKIT.
 Blocks are 512 bytes.
 That means that OpenBCI will collect bytes as they come in from the sensors, and when a block is complete (512 bytes) it is written to the file on SD card.
 First, of course, the file needs to be created, and memory on the card allocated.
 OpenBCI uses ASCII commands to control the creation of a file.
 The following key commands allocate different amounts of SD card memory

     'A': BLOCK_COUNT = BLOCK_5MIN	= 5.6Mb
     'S': BLOCK_COUNT = BLOCK_15MIN	= 17Mb